Skip to main content

 • Take part in regular physical activity.

-• Aim to get at least 150 to 300 minutes per week of moderate intensity activity or 75 to 150 minutes per week of vigorous activity.
+• Try for at least 150 to 300 minutes per week of moderate intensity activity or 75 to 150 minutes per week of "very active” activity.

 • Include strength training exercises at least 2 days per week.

-A little bit of physical movement is far better than none.
+A little physical movement is much better than none.
+Do something you enjoy.
 It helps if you start slowly and build up over time.
-In choosing a level of activity, it’s important to think about your physical abilities and your recent levels of activity.
-It’s also important to do something you enjoy.
+In choosing a level of activity, it’s important to think about your physical abilities and what you've been able to do recently .

-No, it’s not possible to guarantee that once you have completed cancer treatment the cancer will never come back.
-Although your doctor may say, “The cancer is gone” or “I think I removed all the cancer” or “I see no evidence of any cancer,” the fact remains that there’s always a chance that there are some cancer cells left in your body that survived, even though they can’t be seen or found with any test used today.
-Over time, these cells can begin to grow again.
+There’s no way to guarantee that once you have completed cancer treatment the cancer will never come back.
+Although your doctor may say, “The cancer is gone” or “I think I removed all the cancer” or “I see no evidence of any cancer, there may be a chance that there are some cancer cells left in your body, even though they can’t be seen or found with any test used today.
+Over time, these cells might begin to grow again.

-It’s easy to obsess over every ache and pain if you’re worried about cancer returning.
+It’s easy to worry over every ache and pain if you’ve had cancer.
 Check with your cancer care team for a list of common signs of recurrence of your type of cancer.

-There are only a few major symptoms that could mean serious problems.
-If you have any of the problems listed below, tell your cancer care team at once.
+There are only a few symptoms that could mean serious problems.
+If you have any of the problems listed below, tell your cancer care team.

 • Return of the cancer symptoms you had before (for example, a lump or new growth where your cancer first started)